Monday, 27 February 2023

 Wives and Daughters Part IV

-Cynthia tells Mr GIbson, who is fond of her but disapproves of her flirtiness, that she does not want Roger to come home to forgive her for her tangled relationship with Preston and her flirting.
+Cynthia tells Mr Gibson what has been going on.
+She says she does not want Roger to come home to forgive her for her tangled relationship with Preston and her flirting.
 She would rather go abroad and make her own life.
 Molly has been restored to the good opinion of the town's ladies, and visits Lady Harriet.
-SHe also tries to cheer the squire up, as he misses Osborne.
-He is very fond of his grandson and finally accepts that Aimee, his mother has to stay with the boy.
-Roger comes home when Osborne dies, to discuss estate matters, and he accepts that Cynthia does not want to marry him.
+She also tries to cheer the squire up, as he misses Osborne.
+He is very fond of his grandson.
+He accepts that Aimee, his mother has to stay with the boy.
+Roger comes home when Osborne dies, to discuss estate matters, and he can see now that Cynthia does not want to marry him.
 He is hurt, but Cynthia tells Molly that she feels sure that he's consolable, and that he has much more in common with Molly than with her.
-Mr Gibson is worried about Molly, who has been tired out of late, due to the stress of the Cynthia affair, and he himself feels that his marriage is likely to be far from a happy one.
-He accepts that his wife is flighty and silly and not very honest but he must put up with her.. and that she was never likely to be much good at caring for Molly, as he had hoped.
-He orders Molly to rest, and Cynthia pays a visit to her father's relatives in London.
-One of his relations is an up and coming lawyer, who has just won a big case and is doing well.. and while Cynthia is visiting, she meets one of his fellow lawyers, Walter Henderson who asks her to marry him.
+Mr Gibson is worried about Molly, who has been tired out of late, due to the stress of the Cynthia affair.
+He is depressed on his own account, as he blames Mrs Gibson for not looking after Cynthia better.
+He accepts that his wife is flighty and silly and not very honest but he must put up with her.
+But he knows now that she was never likely to be much good at caring for Molly, as he had hoped.
+He orders Molly to rest.
+Cynthia pays a visit to her father's relatives in London.
+One of her uncles is an up and coming lawyer, who has just won a big case and has taken silk.
+While Cynthia is visiting, she meets one of his fellow lawyers, Walter Henderson.
+He asks her to marry him.
 She accepts and they get married.
 Molly isn't well enough to go to the wedding, so she goes to stay with Lady Harriet, and is pleased to see Cynthia settled with a nice man she is fond of, who will be more her type than Roger.
 At the Towers, Roger meets Molly again and begins to fall in love with her, but he has to go back to Africa to finish the tour he set out on.
-The story breaks off there as Mrs Gaskell died suddenly, but it is clear that its going to end with Roger proposing to Molly and their having a happy marriage.
+The story breaks off there as Mrs Gaskell died suddenly, but it is clear that it's going to end with Roger proposing to Molly and their having a happy marriage.

 Wives and Daughters Part III

-Molly is shocked at Cynthia's getting herself entangled with a man at such a young age, and realises that Mrs Gibson's neglect and Cynthia's own flirtatious nature have left her vulnerable to problems and scandals.
-But she's also shocked to find that Preston is such a stalker, chasing after Cynthia and averring that he wont let her go.
+Molly is shocked at Cynthia's getting herself entangled with a man at such a young age.
+She can see that Mrs Gibson's neglect and Cynthia's own flirtatious nature have left her vulnerable.
+She has a tendency to get into scandalous situations.
+But she's also shocked to find that Preston is such a stalker, chasing after Cynthia and averring that he won't let her go.
 He tells Molly that he has Cynthia's love letters that she wrote him and that he'll use them to get her back.
-Molly rather reluctantly agrees to act as a go between and get back the letters, but things go awry.
+Molly is disgusted at his nasty conduct.
+She reluctantly agrees to act as a go between and get back the letters, but things go awry.
 She is seen with him on the common, and people begin to talk about her and Preston meeting secretly, rather than having an open courtshp.
 Because of Cynthia's involvement with Roger, and her promise to her sister to keep the secret, Molly cannot tell her father what has been happening.
 He is very upset, but believes her when she says that she has not done anything wrong but that she can't explain things to him.
-She finds that their friends in the town snub her, because she is seen as sneaking around meeting a man - and this was considered scandalous behaviour.
+She finds that their friends in the town snub her, because she is seen as sneaking around meeting a man - which was scandalous behaviour.
 However, when Lady Harriet finds out about this, she takes Molly out and calls to the Brownings' house with her, and the locals change their tune.
 Molly gets invited to Cumnor Towers, and enjoys an increasing friendship with Lady Harriet, but Osborne's health is declining.
-Dr GIbson is worried about him, because there's nothing much he can do.
-Osborne feels increasingly ill and one day visits Molly and tells her that as she knows he is married, he wants to give her some information.
-He tells her that his wife lives in another town and he is able, with Roger's help to provide her with a small allowance.. and that she has a baby son.
+Dr Gibson is worried about him, because there's nothing much he can do.
+Osborne feels very ill and one day visits Molly.
+He tells her that as she knows he is married, he wants to give her some information.
+His wife, Aimee, lives in lodgings, down South.
+He is able, with Roger's help to provide her with a small allowance.. and they also have a baby son.
 He says that she used to be a nursemaid and is French and that he loves her.
 So he gives Molly her address in case anything happens to him.
 Soon after this, Osborne collapses and dies.
-HIs father is horrified, as the 2 of them had not been on the best of terms.
+His father is horrified, as the 2 of them had not been on the best of terms.
 Molly and her father come to the house and she tells them how she found out about his marriage and how she has the young woman's address.
-When she explains that Osborne met his wife while travelling in France, and that she used to be a servant, the squire is angry and doesn't want to believe his son could make such a bad marriage.
-But in the meantime, Aimee has not seen Osborn for a while and decides to come and find him at Hollingford.
+She explains that Osborne met his wife while travelling in France, and that she used to be a servant.
+The squire is angry and doesn't want to believe his son could make such a bad marriage.
+But in the meantime, Aimee has not seen Osborne recently, so she decides to come and find him at Hollingford.
 When she arrives, she finds that he's dead.. and the squire, while pleased to find that his son has a son, is not too happy at the arrival of a humbly born girl who is his widow.
 Mrs Gibson hears the news and is not happy as Cynthia is still engaged to Roger, but now there is an heir, Osborne's son.
-Cynthia writes to Roger to say that she wants to officially end their engagement, realising that she made a mistake.
+Cynthia writes to Roger to say that she wants to end their engagement, realising that she made a mistake.
 She toys with the idea of going abroad to work as a governess.

 Wives and Daughters Part II